Why Public Cloud Costs Increase

 - Tossing money at the problems.
 In short, we’re forced into stress testing cloud-based systems perhaps prematurely.
 Pushing applications quickly into production means that the number of issues needing fixes ramps up 500 percent in the short term.
 Enterprises are forced to hire some very pricey people to fix the issues, using whack-a-mole tactics which are hugely expensive

-To make an impact in cost optimization for Cloud, one will need to look at 3 focus areas areas:
+To make an impact in cost optimization for Cloud, one will need to look the following three areas

 CIOs and their teams are traditionally seen as responsible for managing the IT budget, although some organizations have moved to a shared or more distributed budget model.